Tristan050/KdSoftwareVerdiepingTristan/README.md

 - Deposit money into the account.
 - Withdraw money from the account.
 - View the previous transaction.
-- User-friendly.
+- User-friendly interface.

 ### Usage

-1. Start the application by running the command:
+1. Start the application by running the following command:
    ```sh
    ./mvnw spring-boot:run
    Go to localhost:8080 in the browser.
    ```
-2. Follow the menu instructions:
+2. Follow these instructions in the application:
    - Click `Deposit` to deposit money.
    - Click `Withdraw` to withdraw money.
    - Click `Previous Transaction` to view the previous transaction.